lovelydett/lovelydett/README.md

-- 🔭 I’m currently working on works
+- 🔭 I’m currently working on Autonomous Driving
-- 🌱 I’m currently learning knowledges
+- 🌱 I’m currently learning Autonomous Driving
-- 👯 I’m looking to collaborate on collaboration
+- 👯 I’m looking to collaborate on Autonomous Driving
-- 🤔 I’m looking for help with help
+- 🤔 I’m looking for help with Autonomous Driving
-- 💬 Ask me about me
+- 💬 Ask me about Autonomous Driving
-- 📫 How to reach me: call
+- 📫 How to reach me: take an Autonomous Driving Vehicle
-- 😄 Pronouns: tt
+- 😄 Pronouns: Autonomous Driving
-- ⚡ Fun fact: I am funny
+- ⚡ Fun fact: I hate Autonomous Driving

 <!--
 **lovelydett/lovelydett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.